IronDogs-2773-2026/2773-2026/docs/swerve-drive.md

 > `src/main/java/frc/robot/SwerveSubsystems/DriveSubsystem.java`

 Coordinates all four modules.
-Provides the primary drive API consumed by commands and autonomous routines.
+Primary drive API for commands and autonomous.

 ---

 #### `directionalDrive(double speed, double angle)`

 Sends all four modules to the same heading at the same speed.
-Translation only; no rotation.
+Translation only, no rotation.

 - `speed` — normalized drive output
 - `angle` — target heading in radians (robot-relative)